 Operational Research and Applied Statistics (MSc)

 You will study a variety of problem-solving techniques, allowing you to build and use mathematical and statistical models, alongside skills to develop your abilities to communicate effectively to others.
-This programme will prepare you with essential techniques in Operational Research and Applied Statistics, and allow you to then select from a number of interesting and varied optional courses in topics such as supply chain modelling, healthcare, financial modelling, and Statistics and Operational Research for Government (delivered with input from the Office for National Statistics and Welsh Assembly Government).
+This programme will prepare you with essential techniques in Operational Research and Applied Statistics, and allow you to then select from optional courses in topics such as supply chain modelling, healthcare, financial modelling, and Statistics and Operational Research for Government (delivered with input from the Office for National Statistics and Welsh Assembly Government).

-Critical to our programmes is the opportunity for you to put the theory into practice, through case studies and project work in the ‘real-world’.
+Our programmes give you the opportunity for you to put the theory into practice, through case studies and project work in the ‘real-world’.
 An important feature of the MSc is the project dissertation, allowing you to work with an external company.
-Studying our MSc programmes offers the possibility of exciting and rewarding career opportunities and progression.

-The modules available as part of the MSc programme include:
+The modules available in 2015/16 as part of the MSc programme include:

 - Statistical Methods